PROF. RUGGERO MARIA SANTILLI

 PRIZES AND NOMINATIONS

-Prepared by the Board of Directors of the Foundation
+Prepared by the Board of Trustees of the T. M. Santilli Foundation

 "board(at)santilli-foundation(dot)org"

-A view of the Gold Medal for Scientific Merits received by Prof. Santilli from the University of Orleans, France, on January 6, 1982.
+A view of the Gold Medal for Scientific Merits received by Prof. Santilli from the University of Orleans, France, on January 6, 1982, during the First International Conference on the Lie-Admissible Treatment of Non-Potential Interactions for his pioneering of the field.
 Prof. Santilli has also received other Gold Medals for Scientific Merits.

 A view of the nomination dated June 9, 1990 by the Estonia Academy of Sciences of Prof. Santilli among the most illustrious applied mathematicians of all times, jointly with historical names such as Gauss, Cauchy, Hamilton, Lie, Jordan, von Neumann, and others.
 Note the absence in the list of Albert Einstein because he discovered no new mathematics.
 Note also that Prof. Santilli is the only scientist of Italian origin appearing in the list.
 Note finally that the nomination was for his initiation in 1967 of LIE-ADMISSIBLE ALGEBRAS in physics that are at the foundations of Hadronic Mechanics.The Italian newspaper Il Denaro noted on page 13 of its edition of January 22, 2009: